g7ennah/ict302-5/content/_index.md

   ### YOUR IN THE RIGHT PLACE!!!
 </div>

-Right to Repair, your hub for fixing the products you rely on every day.
-Whether it's repairing a phone, laptop, or appliance, we provide step-by-step guides and expert tips to help you do it with confidence.
+Right to Repair is your hub for fixing the products you rely on every day.
+Whether it's repairing a laptop, speaker, appliance, etc., we provide step-by-step guides and expert tips to help you do it with confidence.